Whether you are in Hiroshima for a day trip or longer, Miyajima Island is an absolute must-see.

 Tasting The Miyajima Oysters

 Finding all the great restaurants serving these dishes is half the fun.
-My favourite, however, was walking through the village streets that are lined with street vendors char-grilling oysters and assorted meat skewers, the smell was incredible.
+Walking through the village streets that are lined with street vendors char-grilling oysters and assorted meat skewers, allows you to take in the incredible aromas.

 The first thing I noticed about the oysters was how incredibly fresh they looked.
 If the language barrier wasn’t an issue I would have asked if they were harvested today.